 Even if your skin isn’t where you want it to be, accepting yourself as you are is a powerful game-changer both physically and mentally.

-To get me to a point where I was truly happy with my bare skin, I dug out a guide that I used when I first did the Whole 30 over a year ago: The Purely Primal Skincare Guide.
-It’s a comprehensive, three-part approach to healing and bringing radiant health to my OWN skin, hair, nails, and teeth.
+To get me to a point where I was truly happy with my bare skin, I dug out a guide that I used when I first did the Whole 30 over a year ago: a comprehensive, three-part approach to healing and bringing radiant health to my OWN skin, hair, nails, and teeth.
 I also brought together strategies for self-care, home-care, and everything in-between.

 And y’all.
 It changed my skin.
 Now, I still use many of her tips, but I’ve also found that doing a full on detox whenever things get a little out of control really helps.
 So.
 Want to know how to detox your skin?